apache/spark/docs/security.md

 # Network Encryption

-Spark supports two mutually exclusive forms of encryption for RPC connections.
+Spark supports two mutually exclusive forms of encryption for RPC connections:

+The **preferred method** uses TLS (aka SSL) encryption via Netty's support for SSL.
+Enabling SSL requires keys and certificates to be properly configured.
+SSL is standardized and considered more secure.

-The first is an AES-based encryption which relies on a shared secret, and thus requires RPC authentication to also be enabled.
+The legacy method is an AES-based encryption mechanism relying on a shared secret.
+This requires RPC authentication to also be enabled.
+This method uses a bespoke protocol and should be considered deprecated in favor of SSL.

-The second is an SSL based encryption mechanism utilizing Netty's support for SSL.
-This requires keys and certificates to be properly configured.
-It can be used with or without the authentication mechanism discussed earlier.

-One may prefer to use the SSL based encryption in scenarios where compliance mandates the usage of specific protocols; or to leverage the security of a more standard encryption library.
-However, the AES based encryption is simpler to configure and may be preferred if the only requirement is that data be encrypted in transit.

 If both options are enabled in the configuration, the SSL based RPC encryption takes precedence and the AES based encryption will not be used (and a warning message will be emitted).

+## SSL Encryption (Preferred)

+Spark supports SSL based encryption for RPC connections.
+Please refer to the SSL Configuration section below to understand how to configure it.
+The SSL settings are mostly similar across the UI and RPC, however there are a few additional settings which are specific to the RPC implementation.
+The RPC implementation uses Netty under the hood (while the UI uses Jetty), which supports a different set of options.

+Unlike the other SSL settings for the UI, the RPC SSL is *not* automatically enabled if `spark.ssl.enabled` is set.
+It must be explicitly enabled, to ensure a safe migration path for users upgrading Spark versions.

-## AES based Encryption
+## AES-based Encryption (Legacy)

 Spark supports AES-based encryption for RPC connections.
 For encryption to be enabled, RPC authentication must also be enabled and properly configured.
 AES encryption uses the